 Memberships and Professional Service:

 Dr. Nichols organized a path-breaking international conference and book project on "Rethinking Grand Strategy" at Oregon State in Corvallis, OR (May 12-16, 2016).
 The conference, which held panels and talks in Corvallis and Portland, was covered by C-SPAN and national as well as international media.
+One goal of the project is to develop a field defining book (being published by Oxford University Press in 2021).

 Select Forthcoming Publications: